matthieuSolente/get-off-the-table-2024/README.md

 ### 3-Columns:

-The first reflex would be to center the entire email using the mso-element-left:center property; This works great for single column emails.
+The first reflex would be to center the entire email using :

+the mso-element-left:center property; This works great for single column emails.

-But by applying the mso-element-wrap:no-wrap-beside properties to the blocks, they are floating and therefore would end up centered on each other.
+But if we want to create a columnar layout, by applying the mso-element-wrap:no-wrap-beside properties to the blocks, they float and eventually end up centered on each other.

-we therefore start by applying the mso-element-wrap:no-wrap-beside property to our blocks.
+We therefore start by applying the mso-element-wrap:no-wrap-beside property to our blocks.
 These are found at the left end of the email.

 Then, we can reposition the blocks/columns horizontally using the mso-element-frame-hspace property, starting from the position: left: 0.